OrdinaryInfrastructure/Odin/README.md

 As at Dec 2025, the library is a hodge-podge of miscellaneous useful bits and bobs.
 I hope you find something useful!

 Since the advent of .Net Core some years back, I have always really missed not having Code Contracts which existed from the .NET Framework days.
-So I am turning my attention to re-creating something these lines and hope to have them in Odin before 2025 is out.
+So I am turning my attention to creating a Design Contracts library with support for PreConditions, PostConditions, and ClassInvariants.

 In no particular order...

-## Design Contracts (coming soon)
+## Design Contracts (coming end 2025)

 ## Result and ResultValue

+[Odin.System.Result](https://www.nuget.org/packages/Odin.System.Result) provides Result and ResultValue<TValue> concepts, that encapsulate the outcome of an operation (success or failure), together with a list of string Messages.

+Also provided is flexibility in the type of the Messages, with implementations for Result<TMessageType> and ResultValue<TValue, TMessageType>.

 ## Email Sending

 [Odin.Email](https://www.nuget.org/packages/Odin.Email) provides an IEmailSender with email sending support currently for Mailgun and Office365.

+1 - Add configuration
 ```json
   "EmailSending": {
     "Provider": "Mailgun",